Existing clients

 Conclusions

-The 3 cases represent good decisions for policyholders and brokers.
-The very clear message is that no insurers can no longer rely on the doctrine of utmost good faith as an absolute or automatic “get out” to refuse to pay a claim.
+The very clear message is that no longer can insurers rely on the doctrine of utmost good faith as an absolute or automatic “get out” to refuse to pay a claim.
 Insurers must justify and evidence any decision to avoid or limit cover.
-The Act has, therefore, brought more fairness.
+The Act has therefore brought more fairness.

-Therefore, while some risks remain, these three decisions and other factors such as market consolidation and increased and tighter regulation, should mean that brokers are now a much better risk for insurers.
+Therefore, whilst some risks remain, recent decisions and other factors such as market consolidation and increased and tighter regulation, should mean that brokers are now a much better risk for insurers.

 Our content explained